patricklafrance/wmfnext-shell/README.md

             element: <RootLayout />,
             children: [
                 {
-                    // Pathless router to set an error boundary inside the layout instead of outside.
+                    // Pathless route to set an error boundary inside the layout instead of outside.
                     // It's quite useful to not lose the layout when an unmanaged error occurs.
                     errorElement: <RootErrorBoundary />,
                     children: [